 Volatiles are ubiquitously present on earth due to their physical and chemical properties (high vapour pressure, low boiling point, low molecular mass).
-It is obvious that volatiles are constituents of the atmosphere, but they also appear in porous material, e.g. plants, rocks, soil pores, and are dissolved in aqueous media.
+It is obvious that volatiles are constituents of the atmosphere, but they also appear in porous material, for example, plants, rocks and soil pores, and are dissolved in aqueous media.
 Volatiles originate from both anthropogenic and biogenic sources.
-While animal and plant volatile emissions have been comprehensively studied in the past, volatiles of microorganisms (i.e. bacteria and fungi) have been mostly neglected (Fig. 1).
+Whereas animal and plant volatile emissions have been comprehensively studied in the past, volatiles of microorganisms (i.e. bacteria and fungi) have been mostly neglected (Fig. 1).
 Only recently has the wealth of microbial volatile organic compounds (mVOCs) been discovered.
 Approximately 1000 mVOCs released by about 400 bacteria and fungi are described in the literature to date.
-These volatiles are summarized in the database ,mVOC' which is publicly accessible (http://bioinformatics.charite.de/mvoc/, Lemfack et al. 2013).
-Considering that only about 10,000 microbial species are currently described, although at least a million species are expected to exist on earth, the VOC profiles of a surprisingly small number of microorganisms have been investigated so far.
+These volatiles are summarized in the database 'mVOC', which is publicly accessible (http://bioinformatics.charite.de/ mvoc/, Lemfack et al. 2013).
+Considering that only about 10 000 microbial species are currently described, although at least a million species are expected to exist on earth, the VOC profiles of a surprisingly small number of microorganisms have been investigated so far.
 The more microorganisms we investigate in the future, the more volatiles with novel structures are likely to be discovered as this new research field expands (von Reuss et al. 2010).

-Besides the elucidation of their chemical structures, unraveling the biological functions of mVOCs will be one of the major tasks in the future.
-Exposure of plants to mVOCs containing the methyl esters of the plant hormones salicylic acid and jasmonic acid, and the phytohormone ethylene can alter gene expression in plants (Ping and Boland, 2004).
+Besides the elucidation of their chemical structures, unravelling the biological functions of mVOCs will be one of the major tasks in the future.
+Exposure of plants to mVOCs containing the methyl esters of the plant hormones salicylic acid and jasmonic acid, and the phytohormone ethylene can alter gene expression in plants (Ping & Boland 2004).
 Most likely, these mVOCs interfere with the plant's regulatory pathways of the respective hormones.
-The growth-promoting activity of several Bacillus strains was attributed to the volatiles acetoin and 2,3-butanediol, Exposure of Arabidopsis mutants with deficiencies in hormonal regulatory pathways suggested that these volatiles interfere with the cytokinin and ethylene signaling pathways.
-Since these pathways form a tightly interwoven network, the growth, defense reactions, and systemic induced resistance of the plant are affected (Ping and Boland, 2004).
-About ten years ago, Ryu et al. (2003) showed that 2,3butanediol was a key compound conferring plant resistance.
+The growthpromoting activity of several Bacillus strains was attributed to the volatiles acetoin and 2,3-butanediol.
+Exposure of Arabidopsis mutants with deficiencies in hormonal regulatory pathways suggested that these volatiles interfere with the cytokinin and ethylene signalling pathways.
+As these pathways form a tightly interwoven network, the growth, defence reactions and systemic-induced resistance of the plant are affected (Ping & Boland 2004).
+About 10 years ago, Ryu et al. (2003) showed that 2,3-butanediol was a key compound conferring plant resistance.
 Recently, the precursor acetoin was also demonstrated to trigger induced systemic resistance against Pseudomonas syringae in Arabidopsis thaliana (Rudrappa et al. 2010).
-Other bitrophic mVOC based interactions in which bacteria or fungi affect plant growth, the movement and survival of nematodes, and inter-species interactions between bacteria and fungi in the soil, result in morphological and phenotypical alterations of the receiving organism (reviewed in Effmert et al. 2012).
-There are also instances of mVOCs being closely associated with insect feeding behaviors (Davis et al. 2013).
-Volatiles of Staphylococcus aureus attract the Mexican fruit fly Anastrepha ludens (Robacker and Flath 1995), and the predatory hoverfly is attracted by bacteria of honeydew pea aphids (Leroy et al. 2011).
+Other bitrophic mVOCbased interactions in which bacteria or fungi affect plant growth, the movement and survival of nematodes, and interspecies interactions between bacteria and fungi in the soil result in morphological and phenotypical alterations of the receiving organism (reviewed in Effmert et al. 2012).
+There are also instances of mVOCs being closely associated with insect feeding behaviours (Davis et al. 2013).
+Volatiles of Staphylococcus aureus attract the Mexican fruit fly Anastrepha ludens (Robacker & Flath 1995), and the predatory hoverfly is attracted by bacteria of honeydew pea aphids (Leroy et al. 2011).